Bachelor of Science with Honours

-The course is delivered through an intensive block teaching involving four modules spread across the academic year each lasting one week, supplemented with on line tutorials and work based learning.This structure enables students to continue in full time employment then travel to Ulster for each week of study.
+The course is delivered through an intensive face to face block teaching involving four modules spread across the academic year each lasting one week, supplemented with online tutorials and work based learning.This structure enables students to continue in full time employment then travel to Ulster for each week of study.

 A typical day on the course.will involve a practical case study presented by inspiring industry leaders, underpinning theory presented by University sports lecturers, peer learning and reflection in groups.

 The course is taught in blocks with assessment and feedback built around constructive alignment theory.
 In general each module includes two forms of assessment (practical, presentation of written).

 Teaching will be based on a block teaching model, based on direct contact through the use

 of lectures; seminars; tutorials; group work; supported elearning; case studies, practicals and

 experiential learning.
 The course will provide access to relevant environments within the

 football industry as a means of providing case study examples with supported elearning,

 directed and self directed reading to supplement the learning and teaching process.